snok/asgi-correlation-id/README.md

 ## Celery

+> Note: If you're using the celery integration, install the package with `pip install asgi-correlation-id[celery]`

 For Celery user's there's one primary issue: workers run as completely separate processes, so correlation IDs are lost when spawning background tasks from requests.